Quramy/tsuquyomi/README.md

 autocmd FileType typescript nmap <buffer> <Leader>E <Plug>(TsuquyomiRenameSymbolC)
 ```

-### Show balloon(tooltip)
+### Tooltip
 Tsuquyomi can display tooltip window about symbol under the mouse cursor.
 If you want to use this feature, configure `.vimrc` as follows:

 ```vim
 set ballooneval